christopher-chandler/christopher-chandler/README.md

 ### Hey Friends 👋

 Hello everyone, my name is Chris!

 If you speak Japanese, feel free to call me 栗栖!

 ![gift](giphy.gif)

+If you speak Japanese, you will get the gif :)

+___

 I am an 🇺🇸  based in 🇩🇪.
 I have been interested in computers for my whole life, but just recently got into programming at the end of 2019.
 I am working on a multitude of passion projects and tools at the moment in order to improve my coding skills.
 I am mostly interested in NLP tasks, as that was my minor in my double major:
 * General French Philology